-ATC Semitec is the new distributor in the UK and Ireland for the very wide range of platinum RTD sensor elements from Heraeus Nexensos GmbH.
-Based in Hanau (near Frankfurt), Heraeus invented the very first platinum sensor in the early 1900s, initially developing wire-wound technology and then later introducing thin film versions in the 1970s.
+ATC Semitec is the distributor in the UK and Ireland for the very wide range of platinum RTD sensor elements from YAGEO Nexensos GmbH, from Pt100 to Pt2000.
+Based in Hanau (near Frankfurt), Heraeus invented the very first platinum sensor in the early 1900s, initially developing wire-wound technology and then later introducing thin film Pt100 elements in the 1970s.

-Platinum Resistance Temperature Detectors (or PRTDs) are highly stable temperature sensors widely with a positive linear output used throughout many industries, controlling temperatures up to 500°C or even higher.
+Platinum Resistance Temperature Detectors (or PRTDs) are highly stable temperature sensors widely with a positive linear output used throughout many industries, controlling temperatures from -196°C up to 800°C or even higher.

-Our platinum elements are manufactured by depositing a thin layer of platinum onto a ceramic substrate, which is then laser-trimmed to meet the exacting requirements of DIN EN 60751 (IEC 751).
-They have a linear PTC characteristic which is very well defined and readily interchangeable with other Pt elements of the same tolerance class; Class A, B, 2B, 1/3B etc. Tighter accuracies e.g. 1/10DIN (or W0.03) or Class 1/5B (W0.06) can be achieved using wire-wound solutions on ceramic formers.
+Our platinum elements (Pt100, Pt1000) are manufactured by depositing a thin layer of platinum onto a ceramic substrate, which is then laser-trimmed to meet the exacting requirements of DIN EN 60751 (IEC 751).
+They have a linear PTC characteristic which is very well defined and readily interchangeable with other Pt elements of the same tolerance class; Class A, B, 2B, 1/3B etc. Even tighter accuracies e.g. 1/10DIN (or W0.03) or Class 1/5B (W0.06) can be achieved using wire-wound solutions on ceramic cores.

-Platinum sensors have been used for many decades to measure temperature in laboratory and industrial processes and have a proven and well-deserved reputation for high accuracy, excellent repeatability and high stability.
+Platinum sensors (Pt100, Pt1000) have been used for many decades to measure temperature in laboratory and industrial processes and have a proven and well-deserved reputation for high accuracy, excellent repeatability and high stability.
 Because of this they have now found their way into automotive, medical and domestic appliance markets.

 Typical applications include;

-We also supply Pt100, Pt500 and Pt1000 platinum elements with lead wires, in a SMD format or in IP68 encapsulated sensors which offer full waterproof integrity.
+We supply Pt100, Pt500 and Pt1000 platinum elements with lead wires, in a SMD format or in IP68 encapsulated sensors which offer full waterproof integrity.

-Call us today on 01606 871680 or complete the Contact us form, to discuss your thermal sensor requirements.
+Call us today on 01606 871680 or complete the Contact us form, to discuss your application’s thermal sensor requirements.
 Using our extensive technical knowledge and innovative supplier base, we will work with you to provide the optimum solution for your product.